archoncloud/archoncloud-go/README.md

 # Abstract

 This software provides blockchain based storage, the *Archon Blockchain Storage*. **Ethereum** and **Neo** blockchains are supported.
+Currently running on test only: Goerli for Ethereum and testnet for Neo.
 It builds two executables: the Storage Provider (**archonSP**) and upload/download client (**archon**).
 Tested to work on Linux and Windows.
 Storage providers can sign up and offer storage capacity.
 Users of the Archon client can then upload and download files from this distributed storage.
 Storage providers are paid in the currency of the blockchain.
 Users pay in the currency of the blockchain (for uploads, downloads are free).